-C. To be eligible to appear for remote video arraignment or trial:
+C. To be eligible to appear for remote video proceedings:

 1. The citation issued must be for an infraction as defined in California Rules of Court, rule 4.220(b)(1);

 2. Defendant must comply with California Rules of Court, rule 4.220;